seanK200/my-notes/yonsei/db/11_dataAnalytics.md

 * Warehouse may be materialized view of data source schema

 #### What to summarize
-* Raw data: too large → Aggregated data often enough
+* Raw data: too large → Aggregated data is enough
 * Queries on raw data can often be transformed by query optimizer to use aggregate values

 ### Star Schemas